-Deploy a React app with create‑react‑app · Cloudflare Workers docs
+Deploy a React app with create‑react‑app

 $ wrangler publish

-After deploying your project, open up your browser to see your static site in action!
+After deploying your project, open your browser to review your static site.

 How it works

-The Workers Site feature is designed to work with as little as configuration as possible: since the process for deploying static sites is fairly consistent, regardless of framework or language, you shouldn’t need to spend a lot of time configuring your project or writing any additional code to serve your site on Workers.
+The Workers Site feature is designed to work with as little configuration as possible.
+Since the process for deploying static sites is fairly consistent, regardless of framework or language, you should not need to spend a lot of time configuring your project or writing any additional code to serve your site on Workers.

-That being said, if you’re interested in how Workers serves static sites, this section will lightly document how the underlying script works, and what it does each time a user makes a request to your site.
+If you are interested in how a Workers Site operates, this section will briefly document how the underlying script works and what it does each time a user makes a request to your site.

 Like all Workers scripts, the static site feature begins by listening for incoming